sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Retraced Development

-With 1 hour of work you can create ramshackle versions of any type of artisanís tools out of wood and stone.
-You take a ñ2 penalty on checks made with these ramshackle tools, only you can make use of them, and they have no sale value, but you can use them just like normal versions of those tools and they can also be used as tools of artifice.
+With 1 hour of work you can create ramshackle versions of any type of artisan√≠s tools out of wood and stone.
+You take a √±2 penalty on checks made with these ramshackle tools, only you can make use of them, and they have no sale value, but you can use them just like normal versions of those tools and they can also be used as tools of artifice.

 ### Rope and Pulley Master

 By spending 10 minutes working with at least 300 feet of rope, you can create the following through ingenious use of ropes and pulleys.

 * + A rope system that provides safe travel over a gap of 50 feet or less.
 You must be able to access both sides of this gap to create a rope system in this way.
-  + A rope system that allows a creature to lift an object of a weight up to 5 ◊ its carrying capacity directly up as far as 50 feet.
+  + A rope system that allows a creature to lift an object of a weight up to 5 ‚óä its carrying capacity directly up as far as 50 feet.
-  + A rope system that allows a creature to drag an object of a weight up to 5 ◊ its carrying capacity as far as 50 feet.
+  + A rope system that allows a creature to drag an object of a weight up to 5 ‚óä its carrying capacity as far as 50 feet.
   + A manual rope elevator that allows a single Medium-sized or smaller creature to travel up to 50 feet straight up and down as if it were difficult terrain (a tree, cliff wall, ceiling, or similar structure is required at the top of this elevator for the ropes to attach).

 You can also deconstruct and recover the rope used in any of these rope